Grangetown railway station (England)

 Grangetown railway station served the township of Grangetown in the Borough of Redcar and Cleveland, North East England between 1885 and 1991 as a stop on the Tees Valley line.

 History

 The station opened as Eston Grange on 22 November 1885 by the North Eastern Railway.
 It was situated about 1 km from the current Grangetown.
 The station's name was changed to Grangetown on 1 January 1902.
 Grangetown was one of the stations to have been adversely affected due to the closure of factories, having only a few passengers left.
 The station was closed to passengers on 25 November 1991.
+Its old island platform remains intact (as of April 2024), as it used for operational purposes by Network Rail as the location of a signal relay room.